 Their Liatiko will make an easy drinking reds.
 For red wine lovers its sometimes difficult to find wines which fit with the hot summer days of the Mediterranean.
 But with this Liatiko, or perhaps the vintage but still light Kotsifali/Liatiko blend from Daskalakis, satisfy this need.

-Perfect cellar conditions at the Villa
+Perfect cellar conditions help to keep the wine

 More about living in Crete